 The Terrasse du Bar Galerie and garden

-The terrace is spacious and offers both table and sofa seating.
-The vibe offers a relaxed yet sophisticated.
+The terrace is spacious and offers both table and sofa seating, offering a relaxed yet sophisticated setting.
 Also, the fact that it’s open towards the garden and not separated by a balustrade makes it feel really spacious.
 Plus, the kids could just come and go as they pleased without bothering other guests since the tables are located right next to the garden.

 The shuttle service to Paris